kakoytochelik/1cDriveTestHelper/README.en.md

     You can access the extension settings through the standard method via general settings or **via the settings button from the Activity Bar panel**.
     * `Enable "Phase Switcher" panel`: toggles the display of the **Phase Switcher section in Activity Bar** (enabled by default)
     * `Enable "Build" panel`: toggles the display of the **Test Builder section in Activity Bar** (enabled by default)
-    * `Language override`: sets the extension's interface language independently of VS Code's language (system/en/ru)
+    * `Language override`: sets the extension's interface language independently of VS Code's language (system/en/ru).
+Does not affect the display language of settings page and context menus (they are displayed in the VS Code interface language).
     * `Gherkin steps URL`: URL for loading the `steps.htm` file.
 Leave empty to use the file from the extension, or specify your own for dynamic updates.
     * `Auto collapse on open`: Automatically collapse `NestedScenarios` (`ВложенныеСценарии`) and `ScenarioParameters` (`ПараметрыСценария`) sections when opening a file.
     * **Test email settings**: